 We are proud to serve the collaborative conflict resolution needs of the province.
 We are also proud to be a certified Living Wage Employer.

-We are looking for a permanent, part-time (up to 10 hours/week) Indigenous Initiatives Lead to work remotely.
+We are seeking a full-time (35 hours/week) Informal Resolution Project Lead to work remotely.

 The Lead will carry out the following responsibilities: